Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 5. Industry News & Major Developments

 Keeping up with industry news and developments enables salespeople to spot opportunities arising from market shifts or emerging trends.
 An example of this might be updated guidelines for AI and data privacy — if you’re selling into CISOs, this material can be used in personalized outreach.
-By understanding what’s happening in the world of your ICP, you can proactively tailor your pitch to demonstrate how your product or service addresses the evolving industry landscape.
+When you know what's changing in your buyer's world, you can write outreach that connects your product to what they're dealing with right now.

 6. New Funding Rounds

 New funding rounds act as a buying trigger for businesses selling solutions or services because they signal a company's shift into a growth phase.
-This influx of capital translates into a larger budget for the newly funded company, making them more receptive to investing in tools, support, or partnerships that can fuel their expansion.
+Fresh funding means they have budget to spend on tools and services that support their growth.
 By monitoring funding rounds, sales teams can identify companies with a heightened demand for solutions that support their growth goals, presenting a prime opportunity to introduce their offerings.

 7. Company Expansion & New Offices

 When companies expand or open new offices, they may require additional products, services, or infrastructure to support their growth.
 This expansion may necessitate scaling their operations, requiring new technologies for efficiency, or providing services to a wider customer base.
-Understanding a company's expansion plans can help you identify specific areas where your solutions can make the transition smoother and support their continued success.
+If you know they're expanding, you can show them exactly how your product helps them scale—whether that's managing more accounts, coordinating across new offices, or onboarding new team members.

 8. New Executives & C-Suite Changes

 Leadership changes can bring shifts in strategic priorities or initiatives, opening doors for salespeople to engage with new decision-makers.
 New executives often want to make an impact, which may translate to implementing new systems, technologies, or processes.
-By aligning your pitch with the incoming leader's vision, you can position your solution as a key tool for achieving their goals.
+If you understand what the new leader wants to accomplish, you can show them how your product helps them get there.

 9. New Legislation & Regulatory Changes